 The most important thing to do before deciding to let your children have their inheritance early is to work out whether you will be leaving yourself with enough to live on and enjoy a decent lifestyle for the rest of your life.
 You may need to consult a financial planner to decide this.

 If you decide on a gift of land then there will be stamp duty to be paid and, most likely, a capital gains tax liability will arise.
 If you decide to give shares to your children during your lifetime then there will be a relatively small amount of stamp duty but there will definitely be stamp duty payable, as well as capital gains tax (unless you are giving them shares on which you have made a loss).
 Regardless of whether you decide to transfer land, shares or cash to your children, there will be no gift tax or gift duties.

 If you are receiving social security benefits then you must make sure that you are aware of the consequences of making such gifts on your eligibility for the benefits.

 If you decide that you want your children to have their inheritance (or part of it) early by way of loans, then you should have a written loan agreement (which can be on very favourable terms), you should take security such as a mortgage over a property, and you should update your will to clarify whether the loan will be an asset of your estate or whether it is to be forgiven.
-This is particularly important if, like most people, you wish to ultimately treat your children equally.
+This is particularly important if you intend to treat your children equally.